Spring Break Itinerary

-Wind down your family’s spring break trip with dinner in your condo.
+Wind down your family’s spring vacation with dinner in your condo.
 Break out the board games and enjoy a low-key night in with the sights and sounds of waves crashing on the shoreline just a short distance from your balcony.
-Dinner in doesn’t mean you have to cook, either.
-Browse the restaurant offerings of delivery services like Gulf to Go
+Dinner in doesn’t mean you have to cook, though.
+Browse the restaurant offerings for delivery services like Gulf to Go or order up some heat-and-serve dishes from shops like Sarah’s Homemade.